-Genevieve Flores-Haro serves as the Associate Director for the Mixteco/Indigena Community Organizing Project, a nonprofit serving Ventura County’s indigenous immigrant community.
+Genevieve Flores-Haro serves as the Associate Director for the Mixteco/Indigena Community Organizing Project, a nonprofit serving California Central Coast’s indigenous migrant community.
 In this capacity, she oversees the organization’s policy priorities, special events, communications and is a founding member of the 805 UndocuFund.
-Additionally, she also supervises programs specific to health access & advocacy, mental health and domestic violence, including two multi-year mixed methods research studies.
+She also supervises MICOP programs specific to health access & advocacy, mental health and domestic violence, including two multi-year mixed methods research studies.
+Statewide, she co-leads the Culturally Responsive Domestic Violence Network, as well as MICOP’s climate adaptation/disaster response within immigrant communities advocacy efforts.
+Most recently, she is the lead on MICOP’s Census 2020 California farmworker outreach and education work.

 Genevieve received her Bachelor’s degree in Psychology and her Master’s in Public Administration from the University of Southern California.
 She currently serves as Board President for Ventura County’s local LGBTQ organization Diversity Collective, and is a board member for the Planned Parenthood Central Coast Action Fund.
 In 2018 she was awarded a Women of the Year Award by State Senator Hannah-Beth Jackson and Assemblymember Monique Limón for her work during the Thomas Fire.